kaspeak/Kaspeak/README.md

 # Kaspeak

 **No one asked for this, but we did it!**
-Meet Kaspeak: the world’s first (probably) **voice (!) chat** in an open blockchain DAG.
+Meet Kaspeak: the world’s first (probably) **voice (!) chat** in an open blockdag.
 We also added a regular chat because the voice one barely works.
 Here is the simplest way to experience the full power and speed of Kaspa TN11, including 10 bps.
 All your messages (voice or text) are stored exclusively in blocks and spread across the entire network at a rate of 10 blocks per second.
 The ability to record arbitrary data inside blocks sparked this idea and led to its implementation in the form of Kaspeak.

 ## Table of Contents